Supreme Court Ruling on Right to Privacy and National Security

 2-Minute Summary (TL;DR)

-- Right to Privacy is a fundamental right under Article 21.
+- The ruling reaffirms the Right to Privacy as a fundamental right under Article 21, as established in the 2017 Puttaswamy judgment.

-- State interference must meet the criteria of legality, necessity, and proportionality.
+- It mandates that any state interference with privacy must pass the three-fold test: legality, necessity, and proportionality.

 How This Topic is Tested in Competitive Exams